morganblevins/scanning-photocurrent-microscope/PbTaSe2-experiment-May-20-2024.md

 Here is an updated picture of the setup (current two PCBs stacked since I have to soldier a new m.2 connector on the verion2 mainboards (version 1 was too small):
 ![image](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/56c387b6-159b-436a-a487-a3b143609f13)

 First ever attempt with the board suspended, I used the PbTaSe2_052323-4 chip.
+Actually looks like I'm getting a signal, but I'm going to now modify the code to measure reflection simultaneously.

 ![image](https://github.com/morganblevins/scanning-photocurrent-microscope/assets/75329182/ccef4f0e-2a42-46ee-b2f1-f199438e965d)